Kathy Dahlkemper: Early life and education

 Dahlkemper was born Kathleen Ann Steenberge in Erie, one of seven children of Carl W. and M. Janet Clarke Steenberge.
 She graduated in 1982 from Edinboro State College (now PennWest Edinboro) with a degree in dietetics.

 Early career

-After graduating, she worked for more than 20 years as a clinical dietician, first briefly in Houston, Texas and later in the Erie area.
-Since 1997, she has been part-owner, human resources manager and special projects director of Dahlkemper Landscape Architects and Contractors, a major landscaping firm in the area.
-She is a co-founder/director of the Lake Erie Arboretum at Frontier Park.
+After graduating, she worked as a clinical dietician for over 20 years, initially in Houston, Texas, and later in the Erie area.
+Since 1997, she has been part-owner, human resources manager, and special projects director of Dahlkemper Landscape Architects and Contractors, a major landscaping firm in the area.
+Also, she is a co-founder and director of the Lake Erie Arboretum at Frontier Park.